nfisher23/nickolasfisher.com/content/_index.md

 title: "Home - Nick Fisher"
 draft: false
 ---
 Welcome to Nick Fisher's Tech Blog!
-I used to post a lot in here, and do so less often now.
+I sometimes write in here about software engineering.
+Most of the older topics are "how to" articles detailing how to solve specific tasks in distributed systems that need to scale.

-I still work as an engineer, and might come back to writing in here again once I'm done with changing my kids' diapers :-D.
+I still work as an engineer--writing in here has slowed with a few young kids at home &#128512;